jaotaguiam/Assignment-1/README.md

     b.
 Average Tuition in the Top 10 University

-Machine Problem contains codes on the following problems:
+Machine Problem (Taguiam_MP) contains codes on the following problems:
   1. Define an R function that removes NA values from a vector.
   2. Define an R function that computes the factorial of given an integer argument.
 The output should be a vector of length 1.
   3. Define an R function that sorts a given vector in decreasing order.
 The output should be a vector of the same length.
 It should accept both numeric or character vectors.